Tummy Tuck

 COMMON QUESTIONS

-Can an Abdominoplasty eliminate "stretch marks" from my pregnancy?
+Can an Tummy Tuck eliminate "stretch marks" from my pregnancy?

 During a standard Abdominoplasty procedure, the skin from the belly button to the pubic hair line is removed.
 If the stretch marks are located within the area of the lower abdomen, they will be removed.
 If the stretch marks extend above the belly button, they cannot be removed but rather relocated further down your abdomen.